Skip to content

 • Paydown

-• When Payoff: Exclude liability from calculations.
-It is excluded from GDS/TDS and Future Net Worth.
-It is included only in Current Net Worth.
+• Payoff: The liability is excluded from GDS/TDS and Future Net Worth calculations.
+It is included in Current Net Worth only.

 Within the Property Details Pop-Up:

-Note: If the Property Details pop-up was accessed through the Loan Details widget, updates to this tab may only be done when the widget is in edit mode.
+Note: If the Property Details pop-up was accessed through the Loan Details widget, updates to this tab may only be made when the widget is in edit mode.

 For example, if you indicate in the Property Details pop-up that expenses such as heat, condo fees, property tax, etc., should not be included in the TDS, you will see the same information in the Mortgage Terms section of the Loan Details widget: